Vanessa van den Boogaard

 Informal labour taxes have a long history in former African colonies, though they have not been included in analyses of individual tax burdens and the effective revenue of labour taxes has not been recorded by formal public finance institutions.
 They have taken a number of forms—from conscripted labour for public works projects in the colonial era to mandated communal labour in the post-independence era—and have been integral to the expansion of state authority.
 I explore informal labour taxes in Sierra Leone from the colonial period to the present day.
 I rely on historical records, a unique dataset capturing contemporary informal labour contributions, and over a year of qualitative data collection and ethnographic immersion in nine chiefdom case studies.
 I trace the perceived legitimacy of informal labour taxes over time, showing how they went from being perceived as “forced labour” to being openly embraced by states and development partners.
 Once normalized by colonial authorities, a growing international labour movement caused them to be seen as illegitimate.
 Over time, however, they were reframed by the colonial state as part of “traditional” obligations, with the colonial state legitimizing and institutionalizing them in colonial law.
 In the post-independence period, there was continuity in the state’s engagement with informal labour taxes, which were seen as central to the “self-reliance” movement.
 Later shifts in development theory and praxis saw informal labour taxes as indicators of “ownership”, “participation”, and “sustainability”.
 Accordingly, informal labour taxes have been revived and re-legitimized by the epistemic development community.
 Though the relative legitimacy of informal labour taxes has shifted over time, states and development partners insufficiently appreciate the burden of mandatory unpaid labour on individuals, as well as how informal labour taxes have contributed to the expansion of state power over time.

-Informal revenue generation and inequality in the DRC
+Informal revenue generation and statebuilding in the DRC (with Gayatri Sahgal, Yannick Bokasola, and Caleb Jérémie Dohou)

 Data collection in progress

-Gender and taxation in Accra's informal economy (with Nana Akua Anyidoho, Max Gallien, and Mike Rogan)
+Services first: Trust and taxation in Accra's informal economy (with Nana Akua Anyidoho, Max Gallien, and Mike Rogan), 2024-29